-Search permissions filters also let you control where content is routed for export and which datacenter can be searched when searching SharePoint sites and OneDrive accounts in a SharePoint Multi-Geo environment:
+Search permissions filters also let you control where content is routed for export and which datacenter can be searched when searching content locations in a SharePoint Multi-Geo environment.

-Export search results from a specific data center.
-This means that you can specify the data center location that search results will be exported from.
+Export search results - You can export the search results from Exchange mailboxes, SharePoint sites, and OneDrive accounts from a specific datacenter.
+This means that you can specify the datacenter location that search results will be exported from.

 Use the Region parameter for New-ComplianceSecurityFilter or Set-ComplianceSecurityFilter cmdlets to create or change which datacenter the export will be routed through.

-Similarly, you can use the following values for the Region parameter values to control which data center that Content Searches will run in when searching SharePoint and OneDrive locations.
-Note that the following table also shows which data center exports will be routed through.
+Use the following values for the Region parameter values to control which datacenter that Content Searches will run in when searching SharePoint sites and OneDrive locations.
+Note that the following table also shows which datacenter exports will be routed through.

-Note: If you don't specify the Region parameter for a search permissions filter, the organizations default SharePoint region will be searched, then search results are exported to the closest data center.
+If you don't specify the Region parameter for a search permissions filter, the organizations default SharePoint region will be searched, then search results are exported to the closest datacenter.

 New-ComplianceSecurityFilter -FilterName "Fourth Coffee Security Filter" -Users "Fourth Coffee eDiscovery Managers", "Fourth Coffee Investigators" -Filters "Mailbox_Department -eq 'FourthCoffee'", "Site_Department -eq 'FourthCoffee' -or Site_Path -like 'https://contoso.sharepoint.com/sites/FourthCoffee*'" -Action ALL -Region NAM